-The stock exchange is one of the most accessible forms of investment.
+When discussing different forms of investment, one of the most available types to the public is the stock exchange.
 Pew Research Center estimates that 52% of American households have some form of investment in the stock market.
 Most of this investment is usually in the form of retirement accounts and 401(k)s.

 Although stock markets thrive on transparency, not all the information is available to the public.
-Dark pools are a prime example of an instance where the general public remains in the dark.
-This article answers all your questions about these private forums.
+One such example are Dark pools, but what exactly are they?
+This article answers all your questions and more.

 What are Dark Pools?

 Dark pools are private forums where institutions are allowed to trade large amounts of stock.
 This is done in total secrecy without the investing public finding out.
-Dark pools started in the 1980s after the U.S Securities and Exchange Commission’s new regulations to allow block trading.
+Dark pools first started in the 1980’s after the U.S Securities and Exchange Commission’s (SEC) new regulations to allow block trading.

 Block trades are high-volume transactions that are privately negotiated and are executed outside the open market.